flexera-public/flexera-plugins/aws/rs_aws_route53/README.md

 # AWS EFS Plugin

 ## Overview
-The AWS EFS Plugin integrates RightScale Self-Service with the basic functionality of the AWS Elastic File System API.
+The AWS Route53 Plugin integrates RightScale Self-Service with the basic functionality of the AWS Route53 API.

 ## Requirements
 - A general understanding CAT development and definitions